imriven/videogame-social-platform/README.md

 10. There is indeed a playlist.
 Please add to it.

+11. We will mostly be using dummy text or placeholders until We can either find or build a dummy database we can use to access some of the information.

 Fill Out Product Vision Document as a Team:

 This is the template for the Product Vision Document that teams complete first and foremost.
 The PVD is crucial to the planning phase.